 3. Find your shooting location

-With musical artists’ schedules constantly in flux, most music videos are shot over the course of two jam-packed days.
+With musical artists’ schedules constantly in flux, most music videos are shot over two jam-packed days.
+Knowing how to write a music video script in advance allows for efficient planning and minimizes production delays.
 Because of this constraint, it’s not a bad idea to choose one location for your music video.

 Shooting at one location will make it easier to coordinate your talent and crew (more on that later) to the set.
 This also saves your designers time because they only have to light and dress your location for one day of shooting.